pyrex41/forth_hvm/docs/current_progress.md

 ## Summary

-ForthVM has made exceptional progress toward full HVM3 parity.
-The recent bug fixes (Bug #21 & #22) resolved critical memory management and error handling issues.
-Multi-function support unblocks realistic program testing.
-With 4/5 DUP interactions implemented and all 16 OP2 operators working correctly, the project is well-positioned to complete Phase 1 and move into Phase 2 (APP-CTR).
+**Phase 1 Complete!** ForthVM now has 100% DUP interaction parity with HVM3.
+All 5 DUP rules (ERA, SUP, LAM, CTR, U32) are implemented and working.
+Phase 2 (APP-CTR annihilation) has begun with dispatch infrastructure in place.

-The codebase demonstrates excellent memory management, clean stack discipline, and comprehensive test coverage.
-Only one minor implementation remains (DUP-U32) before advancing to more complex features like pattern matching and constructors.
+The codebase maintains excellent memory management, clean stack discipline, and comprehensive test coverage.
+All regression tests pass, and the system is ready for the next phases: full pattern matching, MATCH terms, and CTR parsing.

-**Overall Project Status**: Healthy and on track for full HVM3 parity.
+**Overall Project Status**: Excellent progress - Phase 1 milestone achieved, Phase 2 underway.